Mornington Crescent tube station: Closure and reopening

 On 23 October 1992, the station was shut so that the then 85-year-old lifts could be replaced.
 The intention was to open it within one year.
-However, due to lack of funding and the state of neglect, the station remained closed for 6 years.
+However, due to lack of funding and the state of neglect, the station remained closed for six years.

 A concerted campaign to reopen the station was launched, with pressure from Camden Council, and assistance from the popular BBC Radio 4 panel game I'm Sorry I Haven't a Clue.
 The show frequently features the game Mornington Crescent, which takes its name from the station.

 During the station's rebuilding, the original distinctive light blue tiling pattern was restored to the station (though taking into account modern fire safety requirements).
 The ticket hall was reconstructed and the original emergency stairs closed.
 A second lift shaft was converted (losing the unnecessary extra two lifts) into a staircase on one side and a series of station facilities on the other.

 After substantial refurbishment, the station was reopened on 27 April 1998 by the regular cast of I'm Sorry I Haven't a Clue (Humphrey Lyttelton, Barry Cryer, Tim Brooke-Taylor and Graeme Garden).
 A memorial plaque to the late Willie Rushton, one of the longest-serving panelists, was installed at the station in 2002.

 Since its 1998 reopening, the station has been open at the same times as most other stations, including weekends, in an attempt to relieve the pressure on the increasingly busy nearby station.

 Services

-Mornington Crescent station is on the Charing Cross branch of the Northern line between Camden Town to the north and Euston to the south.
+Mornington Crescent station is on the Charing Cross branch of the Northern line in London fare zone 2.
+It is between Camden Town to the north and Euston to the south.
 The typical offpeak service in trains per hour (tph) is as follows: